krm534/MSU-Library-Web-App/README.md

-# MSU-Library-Web-App
+# MSU Research Guides App

-Lists research guides published by Mississippi State University.
+- Lists research guides published by Mississippi State University.
+- App is intended to display MSU research guides effectively to the user.